-A grade 9 and a grade 7 model response to two AQA style GCSE examination questions on Romeo and Juliet.
+This popular resource includes 3 grade 9 Romeo and Juliet responses, 1 grade 8 response and 1 grade 7 model response to 5 AQA style GCSE examination questions on Romeo and Juliet.
 The exam questions and extracts are included beside the model responses.

 This resource is ideal to use to show students how to write successful answers that meet the criteria for A01, A02 and A03.